rkotze/rkotze.github.io/_posts/2020-02-03-react-context-why-how.md

      sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"
    ></iframe>

-Hope this helps you use React context more effectively in your day to day.
+I hope this helps you use React context more effectively in your day to day coding.
 Comment on [Twitter](https://twitter.com/share?text=Why and how to use React context by @richardkotze &url=https://www.richardkotze.com/coding/why-how-use-react-context&hashtags=javascript,reactjs,coding){:target="\_blank" rel="noopener"} or below.